 Our goal is to come in in the event of an emergency and 'save Christmas.'
 We say we are Santa's head elves, we dress like elves, the whole nine yards.

 We started calling it Give A Little Christmas as a tie-in to the magazine.
 Any profit, from Give A Little Nashville's ad sales, gets donated to help the charity.
-Early this year, we became a Department of Artists For Community Transformation, International.
-Through Artists In Community Transformation, we are a registered nonprofit and have a 501(c)(3) number.
+In 2016, we became a Department of Artists For Community Transformation, International.
+Through Artists For Community Transformation, we are a registered nonprofit and have a 501(c)(3) number.
 That has been exciting.
 We can help so many more kids this way.

-The number of children we help every Christmas varies but is usually between 150 and 400.
+The number of children we help every Christmas varies but is usually between 150 and 500.
 We did have 700 one year.
-The kids are in the Middle Tennessee area but we will have occasional applications from West Tennessee (Wayne County, Perry County areas).
-I also had an application from a single mom with colon cancer who lived in Pennsylvania.
-That was last year and my mom just went on Amazon, bought what the kids wanted and had it shipped to the mom in Penn.
+The kids are in the Wilson County area but we will have occasional applications from Davidson County

 We get their 'Santa letters' and try to get at least one thing off of their list.
 Before Christmas, we discreetly get a large black bag (full of at least 2 or 3 gifts per kid) to the parents so Santa can deliver them on Christmas Eve (as Santa is supposed to do.)

-Events we need partners to make 400 or so kids smile:
+Events that we need partners for to make 400 or so kids smile: